flipacholas/Architecture-of-consoles/articles/nintendo-ds.Rmd.md

 :::

-Be as it may, I had to boost the gain of the GBA soundtrack a little bit to match the loudness.
+Be that as it may, I had to boost the gain of the GBA soundtrack a little bit to match the loudness.
 This affects the signal-to-noise ratio - just something to bear in mind while you switch between the two.
 Anyway, I hope you got a sense of how the sound subsystem has evolved.

 ### Some struggles {.interactive-only}